How to Capture Hope and Courage when Both are in Short Supply

 It’s been a difficult season.

-And, as we came around the corner into 2021 and it has shown no signs of quietly abating, hope and courage have been tested in all of us.
+And, hope and courage have been tested in all of us.

 My goodness.
 For most of us as leaders?
 It’s almost crushing.

-So, no church—no leader—gets very far without Hope… New Hope.
+So, no church—no leader—gets very far without hope.

 6 Simple Ways You Can Garner Hope—that Fosters Courage—in Difficult Times

-- Retreat, renew and refresh!
+6. Retreat, renew and refresh!
 In my most hope-challenged seasons I no longer laughed!
 I found myself looking in on a tragedy with me as the main character.
-Here’s an incredible opportunity to renew and retreat.

 So, pick one that needs your attention today.
 Give yourself a step of action.
 Today!